Geonovum/ogc-api-features-guideline/Examples.md

 #### Dutch API design rules

 It complies with all the rules, except for rule https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/no-trailing-slash and https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/naming-collections.
 The rule "no-trailing-slash" in the Dutch ADR prescribes that none of the API endpoints should have a trailing slash.
 However, the OGC specification states that the landing page (i.e. "Home") should have a trailing slash.
 So the rules contradict.
 It is expected that in future, this ADR-rule will make an exception for the landing page.

-The rule [naming-collection](https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/naming-collections) demands that the path segment describing the name of the collection resource MUST be written in the plural form.
+Secondly, the rule [naming-collection](https://gitdocumentatie.logius.nl/publicatie/api/adr/#/core/naming-collections) demands that the path segment describing the name of the collection resource MUST be written in the plural form.
 In the original dataset of the BRT, the layers were already described in a singular form.
 It is understandable that they want it to be the same in the API as in the original dataset.

 #### INSPIRE